akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Duplicate a rule

-To duplicate a rule, just access the edit form of the rule you want to duplicate, then click on `...` and `Save and execute`.
+To duplicate a rule, just access the edit form of the rule you want to duplicate, then click on `...` and `Duplicate`.
 The creation popin opens and you can choose a code and a label for your new rule.

 # Define a status to a rule